SC Reserves Verdict On Appeal Against Imprisonment Sentence - UrduPoint

 SC Reserves Verdict On Appeal Against Imprisonment Sentence

-A three-member bench headed by Justice Hashim Kakar heard the appeal.
-The court noted that the convicted is accused of occupying Dogar’s land.
+A three-member bench, headed by Justice Hashim Kakar, heard the appeal of accused Muhammad Imtiaz against the life sentence.

-The petitioner’s counsel argued that my client Nazim was wrongly nominated in Adnan's murder case.
-Firing was done by both parties, he said.
+The lawyer for the petitioner took the stance that there was a contradiction between the medical report and the witness statement.
+According to the medical report, the plaintiff was shot from a distance of three feet, while according to the witness statement, the firing was done from a distance of 40 feet.

-He argued that how did it come to be known that Nazim's fire hit victim Adnan.
-Postmortem was also conducted late, he said.
+The court inquired about when the incident took place and where the accused was, to which it was told that the incident took place in 2006 and Muhammad Imtiaz has been in custody since 2012, but he was absconding for 6 years.

 Recent Stories